Help Center

 - Disconnect a connection to remove it from your workspace.

 Connection limits depend on your plan.
-Free accounts can connect up to 3 sources.
-Starter allows 5, Pro allows 15, and Business allows 50.
+Starter allows 5 sources, Pro allows 15, and Business allows 50.

 Adding Slack